-For long-term business, where mango plants have more than 100 years of average life, drip irrigation is the best way to handle the fertilizer and irrigation schedule once it’s established then it is very easier to take care.
+For long-term business, where mango plants have more than 100 years of average life, drip irrigation is the best way to handle the fertilizer and irrigation schedule once it’s established then it is very easier to take care of.
 In drip irrigation, farmers can get the maximum benefit when water and fertilizers will be available in optimum quantity within plant root, hence the competition between weeds and mango plants will be less.
 Fortunately, 60 percent of government subsidy is available to establish a drip irrigation system.

 Plant height maintenance is very important.
 Different expert suggests the height should be up to 10 ft.
 The plant should be taken from that nursery where its height and health should be bearable for the plant when plants are shifted in the field area.
-Initially, plants need extra care in winter it should be covered to avoid the frost danger in the month of February whereas in summer it should be protected from sharp sunlight.
+Initially, plants need extra care in winter it should be covered to avoid the frost danger in the month of February whereas in summer they should be protected from sharp sunlight.
 On the other hand, weeds needed to be taken care of whether by manual method or chemical method, but drip irrigation is very useful to reduce the competition.
 Different fungal diseases can be faced which should be controlled with fungicides otherwise took suggestions from experts from the agriculture department nearby.
-There are following insect, pest, and diseases in a mango orchard,
+There are the following insect, pest, and diseases in a mango orchard,

-It is very common in a mango orchard, with two lifelines appear during the whole year.
+It is very common in a mango orchard, with two lifelines appearing during the whole year.
 The first one is in February and March responsible for damaging flowers while in July it damages the new flushes and reduces food distribution among fruits.
 Proper insecticides after the recommendation with agricultural experts should be applied.